-No person may sell or offer for sale within school buildings or on school property any articles or services or solicit contributions except those approved by the Superintendent/designee.
-This policy does not prohibit any school fund-raising activity authorized by the Superintendent or other appropriate building administrator.
+No person may sell or offer for sale within school buildings or on school property any articles or services or solicit contributions except those approved by the Superintendent or the Board.
+This policy does not prohibit any school fundraising activity authorized by the Superintendent or other appropriate building administrator.